 The focal point of the community is a private 18-hole golf course and country club, which creates a superlative backdrop for the community's residential component.
-The amenities offered within the private, gated community that is MacDonald Highlands create a lifestyle of incomparable luxury for full-time residents.
+The luxury resort will become an additional amenity for residents and act as a focus on social interaction in the community.
+The amenities offered within the private, gated community that is MacDonald Highlands create a lifestyle of incomparable luxury for full-time residents and the destination resort guests.